mantidproject/mantid/docs/source/release/v3.9.0/framework.rst

 - :ref:`SaveMDWorkspaceToVTK <algm-SaveMDWorkspaceToVTK>` has a working progress bar.
 - :ref:`SumSpectra <algm-SumSpectra>` has an option to ignore special floating point values called 'RemoveSpecialValues'.
 This is off by default.
 When enabled it will ignore values such as NaN or Infinity during the summation of the spectra.
 It was also updated to fix special values being used in some cases when the option was selected.
 - :ref:`MonteCarloAbsorption <algm-MonteCarloAbsorption>`:
-   *Aan `Interpolation` option has been added.
+   - An `Interpolation` option has been added.
 The availabile options are: `Linear` & `CSpline`.
-   * The method of selecting the scattering point has ben updated to give better agreement with numerical algorithms (e.g. :ref:`CylinderAbsorption <algm-CylinderAbsorption>`).
+   - The method of selecting the scattering point has ben updated to give better agreement with numerical algorithms (e.g. :ref:`CylinderAbsorption <algm-CylinderAbsorption>`).
 - :ref:`SetSample <algm-SetSample>` now accepts an Angle argument for defining a rotated flat plate sample.
 - :ref:`SavePlot1D <algm-SavePlot1D>` now supports optional ``SpectraList`` for plotting.
 - :ref:`MaskDetectors <algm-MaskDetectors>` has a new option to mask detectors by the instrument's component name.